-- a) if the candidate does not comply with the attendance requirements stated in the Course and Programme Handbooks. - b) if the candidate's conduct is considered to warrant exclusion following referral under the Fitness to Practise procedure (as identified in the Code of Professional Conduct for BN students). - c) if the candidate fails to achieve a minimum of grade D in all Degree examinations and assignments of any year after two attempts (with the exception of Honours where only one attempt is permitted); if the candidate will be unable to sit the Final Year Degree examinations or complete the required final year summative assignments within five academic sessions of commencing the programme; or if the candidate fails to meet the statutory requirements of each year of the Programme in Nursing. - 3.7 A candidate with outstanding tuition fees from the previous session will not be permitted to register and attend classes in the following session until the outstanding fees are paid.
-In addition, a candidate who has not satisfactorily completed any of the following will not be permitted to register and attend classes in the following session until such time as they have been satisfactorily completed: - a) criminal records check, - b) health screening, - c) Hep B immunization, - d) Student Agreement. - 3.8 A candidate who has failed to achieve a grade D or better in a Degree examination/assignment in any subject after two attempts will not be readmitted to that examination/assignment until any conditions of further study which the College may prescribe have been fulfilled.
+- a) if the candidate does not comply with the attendance requirements stated in the Course and Programme Handbooks. - b) if the candidate's conduct is considered to warrant exclusion following referral under the Fitness to Practise procedure (as identified in the Code of Professional Conduct for BN students). - c) if the candidate fails to achieve a minimum of grade D in all Degree examinations and assignments of any year after two attempts (with the exception of BN3H and BN4H students, where only one attempt is permitted); if the candidate will be unable to sit their Final Year examinations or complete the required final year summative assignments within five academic sessions of commencing the programme; or if the candidate fails to meet the statutory requirements of each year of the Programme in Nursing. - 3.8 A candidate with outstanding tuition fees from the previous session will not be permitted to register and attend classes in the following session until the outstanding fees are paid.
+In addition, a candidate who has not satisfactorily completed any of the following will not be permitted to register and attend classes in the following session until such time as they have been satisfactorily completed: - a) criminal records check, - b) health screening, - c) Hep B immunization,